-In your content strategy tool, you can add an internal link between your core topic (the landing page, called your pillar page) and your subtopic (a blog post).
-Part of the theory behind topics over keywords lies in the hyperlinking of the supporting pieces of content (your subtopics) to the main topical piece of content (your pillar page); these internal links contribute this framework for increasing organic traffic.
+In your content strategy tool, you can add an internal link between your core topic pillar page and your subtopic.
+Part of the theory behind topics over keywords lies in the hyperlinking of the supporting pieces of content (your subtopics) to the main topical piece of content (your pillar page); these internal links contribute to this framework for increasing organic traffic.

 - Any link icons in green indicate that HubSpot has found an internal link between your subtopic content and core topic/pillar page.

 - Click the subtopic bubble to see the supporting content with the internal link.

 - If your subtopic content is hosted on HubSpot, you can add a link to your pillar page.
 Click the name of the subtopic content to access the content's performance page.
 Then, click Edit at the upper right and add a hyperlink within the content's body that links to your pillar page, then update your content.

 What to do if your internal links are not validating

 If you have added internal links in your subtopic content to your pillar content, but your internal links are still not detected, below are some factors to consider:

 - It can take up to four hours for the crawler to complete the crawl once you click to check for links.